snensmens/gnome-shell-wireless-audio-extension/README.md

 # gnome-airplay-audio-extension
-Discover AirPlay Devices and connect to them as audio-output
+Discover AirPlay Devices and make them available as audio-output sources

-## Dependencies
+## Important
 This extension requires `pactl` to be installed on your system
 - For Fedora Workstation install it with `dnf install pulseaudio-utils`
 - For Ubuntu use `apt install pulseaudio-utils`